choden12/WEB_101_02240355/Practical_5/README.md

 - This enhancement improves the user experience by implementing smooth and efficient infinite scrolling.
 Cursor-based pagination outperforms offset-based methods in terms of consistency, especially when handling dynamic data updates in large-scale applications.

 ## Acknowledgments
+- I would like to express my heartfelt thanks to my instructor for their continuous guidance throughout this practical.
+Special appreciation goes to the  our miss for providig a valuable references.
+I also acknowledge the creators of TanStack Query and the open-source community for providing powerful tools and documentation that made this implementation possible.